autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 | `unlocked` | `bool` | Boolean value indicating if the stake being unbonded is subject to a lock or not |
 | `selfDelegation` | `bool` | Boolean value indicating if the unbonding is for [self-bonded](/glossary/#self-bonded) stake |

 The [unbonding period](/glossary/#unbonding-period) begins the next block.
-The `UnbondingRequest` is tracked in memory until applied at the end of the epoch in which the unbonding period expires and at that block point Newton redemption (i.e. 'release') occurs:
+The `UnbondingRequest` is tracked in memory and applied:

+- at the end of the epoch in which the unbond request was processed:
   - the designated amount of Liquid Newton amount is unlocked and burnt if the stake being unbonded is [delegated](/glossary/#delegated) and *not* [self-bonded](/glossary/#self-bonded) stake,
   - the amount of stake to reduce the unbonding pool by and the delegator's share of the unbonding pool is calculated,
-- the amount of Newton bonded to the validator is reduced by the unbonding amount,
+  - the amount of Newton bonded to the validator is reduced by the unbonding amount.
+- on expiry of the unbonding period:
+  - Newton redemption occurs and due Newton is minted to the staker’s Newton account.

 {{< alert title="Warning" color="warning" >}}
 The amount of Newton released may be less than the unbonded amount if the validator has been slashed.